mgblackwater/stevekinney.net/content/courses/testing/clearing-restoring-and-resetting-mocks.md

 Okay, now that we’ve got that covered, let's move on to the cleanup needed after all our mockery.
 In Vitest, we have three primary ways to handle mocks post-shenanigans: clearing, resetting, and restoring.

----
+***

 ### Clearing Mocks

-Clearing a mock removes all _invocation history_.
+Clearing a mock removes all *invocation history*.
 Let's say you've got a mock that's been called a few times, and you want to reset the call count back to zero.
-That’s _clearing_ in action.
+That’s *clearing* in action.

 ```js
 const myFunc = vi.fn();